ninomiyatakahito/furima-30626/README.md

 ### Association

-- belongs_to :users
+- belongs_to :user
-- has_one :purchases
+- has_one :purchase